TTiannaiTT/TTiannaiTT.github.io/_news/announcement_7.md

 ---
 layout: post
-date: 2024-12-20 15:59:00-0400
+date: 2025-5-4 15:59:00-0400
 inline: true
 related_posts: false
 ---

-I was deeply honored to participate in the academic seminar organized by our lab, featuring the esteemed [Prof. John C.S.
-Lui](http://www.cse.cuhk.edu.hk/~cslui/).
-It was an inspiring experience to have a brief exchange with him.
-Prof. Lui is incredibly insightful and approachable!
+I am honored to be selected as one of the 100 students to be included in the list of representative winners of the National Scholarship for 2023-2024, and to be reported by People's Daily.